edgehog-device-manager/edgehog/doc/pages/user/ota_updates.md

-Only a single Update Campaign can be started for a given System Model and Update Channel combination, so creating a new Update Campaign while another one is already running will implicitly cancel the old one.
+Only a single Update Campaign can be started for a given System Model and Update Channel combination, so creating a new Update Campaign while another one is already running will implicitly cancel* the old one.
 This means that Devices that didn't yet receive the Base Image of the old Update Campaign will directly receive the new one, without any intermediate step.

+*_Implicit Cancellation feature is planned for a future release_

 #### Roll-out mechanism